nicolasreichardt/ml-project-obesity-prediction/report/final_report_first.md

 - Neural networks were surprisingly manageable and performed well
 - Sharing the same train/test split helped standardize evaluation
 - We improved our understanding of ML pipelines, GitHub collaboration, and reproducibility

+THIS PART NEEDS TO BE REVISED IMHO (Nico)

 <div style="page-break-after: always;"></div>